ozone-his/ozone-docs/docs/users/emr-erp.md

 ### OpenMRS Billable Items ⭆ ERPNext Quotation

 #### Summary
+As soon
-As soon as the first billable item is ordered for a patient in OpenMRS, a quotation is created in ERPNext for the corresponding customer.
+as the first billable item is ordered for a patient in OpenMRS a quotation is created in ERPNext for the corresponding customer, and the quotation is associated with the OpenMRS patient's visit.
-Billable items ordered in the same visit are added to the same quotation as quotation items.
+All billable items ordered for a patient within the same OpenMRS visit are added to the ERPNext quotation associated with this OpenMRS visit.

 #### Main Flow
 ``` mermaid